usbrandon/IvySE/README.md

 ![Ivy SE](https://raw.githubusercontent.com/ivylabs/ivy-se/master/static/custom/img/IvySE.png)

-Some of the features in this 0.0.3 release:
+Some of the features in this 0.0.4 release:
 ===========================================

-* Schema validation
-* Delete schema
 * ...